mkandyng/demo/streaming-api/readme.txt

 From the above requirements, the source code should demonstrate:

-1) Leverage Design Patterns (Adapter, Strategy, Observable, template methods)
+1) Design Patterns (Adapter, Strategy, Observable, template methods) to embrace Open/Close principle
-2) Reactive message processing with Producer->Consumer pattern
+2) Message processing with Producer->Consumer to embrace 'Reactive Stream' processing
 3) Concurrency Programming using Single Writer principle to embrace 'Mechanical Sympathy'
-4) Low level coding demonstrate custom implemention of Ring Buffer, and processing byte array
+4) Low level coding demonstrate custom implemention of Ring Buffer and processing byte array
 5) Test automation, adhere to testing triangle strategy of unit, integration, and end-2-end tests
-6) Technique to handle concurrency testings
-7) Technique to switch end-2-end tests to perform load tests
+6) Technique to handle concurrency testings and scale end-2-end test to perform load tests

 Key design to look out for:
 1) All the different technologies are abstracted consistently to provide similar API processing pipleline
 - producer->batch->filter->transform->consumer->publisher->repository
-2) A clear pattern following open/closed principle to add new streaming technology, new entity type, and new data transformation requirements
+2) A clear pattern applying open/closed principle to add new streamer, new entity, and new transformation
-3) DataRecordIteratorTest demonstrate reliable concurrency tests
-4) All the tests under stream package can switch to load tests by changing test.properties
+3) All the tests under stream package can switch to load tests by changing test.properties
-5) Enable parallel processing of file by fixed batch chunk in Java 8 stream by extending splitIterator
+4) Custom SplitIterator to leverage Java8 parallel stream